Fuzzy Black Holes from Mass Generation in Matrix Compactification

 \subsection{Fuzzy sphere background}

-The key idea consists of considering classical solutions to the bosonic part of (\ref{eq:BFSS_Mixed_eff}) as the background geometry.
-We then consider fermionic excitations as quantum fluctuations on top of the geometry.
+The key idea is to consider classical solutions to the bosonic part of (\ref{eq:BFSS_Mixed_eff}) as the background geometry.
+We then treat fermionic excitations as quantum fluctuations on top of the geometry.
 We focus on solutions such that

 which is made possible by the symmetry-breaking pattern $SO(9) \rightarrow SO(3) \times SO(6)$ we found in section \ref{sec:BFSS_Mixed}.
 Furthermore, we consider static solutions with